-SAVANNAH, GA (WTOC) - As we enter the first week of February, we begin the month set aside by our nation to focus on Black History and the events that got us where we are today.
+SAVANNAH, GA (WTOC) - As we enter the first full week of February, we once again begin the month set aside by our nation to focus on Black History and the events and cultural milestones that got us where we are today.